MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/maps-route-rest-readme.md

 ---
 title: Azure MapsRoute client library for JavaScript
 keywords: Azure, javascript, SDK, API, @azure-rest/maps-route, maps
-author: xirzec
+author: dubiety
-ms.author: jeffish
+ms.author: yuchungchen
-ms.date: 11/08/2022
+ms.date: 07/13/2023
 ms.topic: reference
 ms.devlang: javascript
 ms.service: maps
 ---
-# Azure MapsRoute client library for JavaScript - version 1.0.0-beta.1
+# Azure MapsRoute client library for JavaScript - version 1.0.0-beta.2
 /TypeScript

 The Route Directions and Route Matrix APIs in Azure Maps Route Service can be used to calculate the estimated arrival times (ETAs) for each requested route.
 Route APIs consider factors such as real-time traffic information and historic traffic data, like the typical road speeds on the requested day of the week and time of day.
 The APIs return the shortest or fastest routes available to multiple destinations at a time in sequence or in optimized order, based on time or distance.
 Users can also request specialized routes and details for walkers, bicyclists, and commercial vehicles like trucks.

-**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/@azure-rest/maps-route_1.0.0-beta.1/documentation/rest-clients.md) to use this library**
+**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/@azure-rest/maps-route_1.0.0-beta.2/documentation/rest-clients.md) to use this library**

 Key links: